Windofbitter/wind-task/README.md

 - All mutating tools require `expected_last_seq` to guard against races
 - IDs are ULIDs for stable sorting and readability
-- Task content is stored in `.wind-task/<id>/content.md` and exposed via `tasks://content/{id}`
+- Task content is stored in `.wind-task/<id>/content.md` and exposed via `tasks://content/{id}` Notes for CLI use

-Codex CLI (Method 1: Edit ~/.codex/config.toml)

-- Edit or create `~/.codex/config.toml` and add an entry under `[mcp_servers]`:

-  [mcp_servers.mcp-task-server]
-  type = "stdio"
-  command = "node"
-  args = ["/absolute/path/to/this/repo/dist/index.js"]

-- Verify registration and details:

-  codex mcp list
-  codex mcp get mcp-task-server --json

-- Notes
 - Use absolute paths for `args`.
 - The server ignores cwd; it resolves project storage via `~/.wind-task/config.json`.
 - Set `WIND_PROJECT=projA` when using sample scripts (see below).
 Projects (multi-repo)

 - Configure projects in `~/.wind-task/config.json`: